-LO: At what point did Passive House land on RBSCC’s radar?
+Bright Power: At what point did Passive House land on RBSCC’s radar?

-RC: In about 2004 we started working with NYSERDA’s Multifamily Performance Program (MPP) and we saw that the incentives available for high efficiency buildings were substantial, and it was cutting edge at the time.
+Ryan Cassidy: In about 2004 we started working with NYSERDA’s Multifamily Performance Program (MPP) and we saw that the incentives available for high-efficiency buildings were substantial, and it was cutting edge at the time.
 A few years later we noticed that the available grant money was decreasing but there was an uptick in consultants who could administer the MPP program so we started looking for ways to construct buildings that were really geared toward energy savings.
 We got in touch with Chris Benedict [architect at Chris Benedict R.A.] who presented the idea of constructing a Passive House.
 It wasn’t something we were familiar with at the time, but Chris had extensive experience in energy efficient buildings so we were interested in her ideas.

-LO: What was the motivation for going forward with Passive House at Knickerbocker Commons and Mennonite United Revival Apartments?
+Bright Power: What was the motivation for going forward with Passive House at Knickerbocker Commons and Mennonite United Revival Apartments?

-RC: Knickerbocker Commons was the first Passive House building we designed, though it ended up being built second due to a lengthy design approval process.
+Ryan Cassidy: Knickerbocker Commons was the first Passive House building we designed, though it ended up being built second due to a lengthy design approval process.
 The reason we stuck with it through all of that was because the design showed us that we could build the same building type for the same cost, but with significantly more efficiency.
 The numbers showed that we could have boiler systems and heating plant distribution that were one third of the typical size and then allocate those savings toward the insulation and ventilation.
 We went through the same process at Mennonite United Revival Apartments, though it got approved a little faster.

-LO: So it was a combination of both cost-effectiveness and high efficiency that drove you?
+Bright Power: So it was a combination of both cost-effectiveness and high efficiency that drove you?

-LO: Did you find any overlap between Passive House design consulting and Enterprise Green Communities (EGC)?
+Bright Power: Did you find any overlap between Passive House design consulting and Enterprise Green Communities (EGC)?

-LO: How cost-effective was Passive House construction and how did that compare to the cost of a typical new construction project?
+Bright Power: How cost-effective was Passive House construction and how did that compare to the cost of a typical new construction project?

-RC: I think what separates Passive House projects from a lot of other efficiency projects is that you can deliver the building at the same cost, and that’s hard and soft costs, as a typical new construction project.
+Ryan Cassidy: I think what separates Passive House projects from a lot of other efficiency projects is that you can deliver the building at the same cost, and that’s hard and soft costs, as a typical new construction project.
 It was even an easier sell to the funding agencies because it wasn’t going to cost anything extra.

-LO: Can you talk about the incentives that were available to you?
+Bright Power: Can you talk about the incentives that were available to you?

-RC: There were some NYSERDA incentives available but we didn’t go all the way with them because we really wanted to show that the design was our main driver, not programs.
+Ryan Cassidy: There were some NYSERDA incentives available but we didn’t go all the way with them because we really wanted to show that the design was our main driver, not programs.
 We wanted to show that we didn’t need additional funding streams to build a highly efficient building.

-LO: How has the energy performance of the Passive House buildings compared to the non-Passive House projects you’ve done?
+Bright Power: How has the energy performance of the Passive House buildings compared to the non-Passive House projects you’ve done?
 We’ve seen the analysis in EnergyScoreCards but we’d love to get your take.

-RC: If we didn’t have EnergyScoreCards I don’t know how we would’ve been able to represent that we actually hit our marks on this.
+Ryan Cassidy: If we didn’t have EnergyScoreCards I don’t know how we would’ve been able to represent that we actually hit our marks on this.
 We’re seeing major savings, 80% to underwriting, for the same cost as typical construction.
 Next, we’re looking for ways to push the envelope even further.
 How can solar fit into lowering energy consumption at a building even more?
 Now that we’re comfortable with the way these buildings are performing, we’re working with HPD, HCR and groups like Enterprise to make this accessible to anyone who’s building in the City.
 We think everyone should be building this way and we think everyone can build this way.

-LO: What changes would be effective in getting more passive houses built in New York City?
+Bright Power: What changes would be effective in getting more passive houses built in New York City?

-RC: I would say it’s related to performance.
-There are people that say they’re producing high performance buildings but are they actually getting the results?
+Ryan Cassidy: I would say it’s related to performance.
+There are people that say they’re producing high-performance buildings but are they actually getting the results?
 I was at a the quarterly Carbon Challenge meeting today and the sustainability department there said that typically we are constructing new buildings with the same efficiency as 30 or 40 years ago.
 To me, that’s the same as producing a Chevy 350 today in the same way that you would in 1970.
 We need to make sure we’re in buildings that reflect the technology that we have available.
 It’s not about getting your LEED sticker, and frankly, it’s not even about getting your Passive House certification.
 Building with the means and methods to produce efficient buildings, that’s really what we care about.

-LO: What kind of feedback have you gotten from the residents of your Passive House buildings?
+Bright Power: What kind of feedback have you gotten from the residents of your Passive House buildings?

-RC: I’d say there’s a learning curve.
-In the beginning people would complain that they didn’t have heat, but the super would go into the unit and see that it was 72 degrees.
+Ryan Cassidy: I’d say there’s a learning curve.
+In the beginning, people would complain that they didn’t have heat, but the super would go into the unit and see that it was 72 degrees.
 What they meant was that their baseboard wasn’t hot.
 They’re used to thinking that if the baseboard isn’t on, that means they don’t have heat, but because the building is so well-insulated, the apartment is comfortable without the baseboard heating being on.
 Now people understand that the temperature is balanced, no hot spots around the baseboards or cold spots above the windows.
 The number one thing we get compliments on is the ventilation.
 The cooking smells and smoke don’t travel to other units because there’s no stack.
 It’s also nice that there’s not a lot of technology associated with Passive House.
 There’s no complicated thermostat or anything that the residents need to know how to use.

-LO: I think I know the answer to this one, but will you be building to the Passive House standard in the future?
+Bright Power: I think I know the answer to this one, but will you be building to the Passive House standard in the future?

-RC: Yes.
+Ryan Cassidy: Yes.
 Before we started this I said if we can get this to work, this is the only way we should be building.
-Like I said, it’s not really even about the certification, it’s about understanding the means and methods of high efficiency buildings.
+Like I said, it’s not really even about the certification, it’s about understanding the means and methods of high-efficiency buildings.
 That’s what concerns us as owners.
 We really want to build to that standard on every project, even now with renovations.
 It’s especially important in New York City where most of the housing that will be built, has already been built.
 We need to make sure our existing housing stock is energy efficient so we’re going to build to this standard and try to renovate to this standard and hopefully get to net zero in the future.